Continuum of Services for Children and Youth

 During the 2011 legislative session, the Children’s Cabinet made changes to the legislation governing the State Coordinating Council (SCC) and the Local Coordinating Councils (LCC’s) in order to repurpose these bodies.
 As a result, House Bill 840 was signed into law effective July 1, 2011.

 As a result of this change, the former LCC is now known as the Local Care Team (LCT).
 The LCT is an interagency body of representatives from local child and family serving agencies, as well as representatives of family members.
-The LCT is established in each local jurisdiction in the State for the purpose of providing local/regional problem-solving functions, promoting accountability and outcomes, and serving as a systems management and governance function at the local level.
+The LCT is established in each local jurisdiction in the State for the purpose of providing local and regional problem-solving functions, promoting accountability and outcomes, and serving as a systems management and governance function at the local level.
 More information on the Local Care Team is available from the Governor’s Office for Children.

 Multidimensional Treatment Foster Care (MTFC)

-Multidimensional Treatment Foster Care (MTFC), an evidence-based practice, is a cost-effective, highly structured and multi-component treatment model that will divert 10-14 youth involved with the Department of Social Services and the Department of Juvenile Services from placement in a residential treatment center or out-of-state facility.
+Multidimensional Treatment Foster Care (MTFC), an evidence-based practice, is a cost-effective, highly structured and multi-component treatment model that will divert 10 to 14 youth involved with the Department of Social Services and the Department of Juvenile Services from placement in a residential treatment center or out-of-state facility.
 Youth are placed individually in a family setting for six to nine months.
 MTFC foster families will work closely with a clinical team to provide youth with a consistent, reinforcing environment that builds on individuals strengths; a clear structure and limits with well-specified consequences that are delivered in a teaching oriented way; close supervision of the youth's whereabouts; and help for the youth in avoiding associations with anti-social peers while assisting the youth in developing the skills for building relationships with positive peers.
 Simultaneously, MTFC therapists prepare the youth's biological family or aftercare resource to provide youth with effective parenting so that the positive changes made while the youth are placed in MTFC can be sustained over the long-run.
 Community Solutions, Incorporated is the vendor.

 Multisystemic Therapy (MST)